Thepparatia scandens (Roxb. ex G.Don) Phuph.

 Malvaceae Info (Home)

-Thepparatia Phuph. is a recently described (2006) monotypic genus, name from a collection from dry evergreen forest in Tak province in northwestern Thailand.
+Thepparatia Phuph. is a recently described (2006) monotypic genus, named from a collection from dry evergreen forest in Tak province in northwestern Thailand.
 The genus is named to honour the Thai royal Her Royal Highness Princess Maha Chakri Sirindhorn.
 (Thepparat is her royal title.)
-The type species is Thepparatia thailandica Phuph., but this has been subsequently identified as being conspecific with Hibiscus scandens of Burma, Bangladesh and India.
+The type species is Thepparatia thailandica Phuph., but this has been subsequently identified as being conspecific with Hibiscus scandens Roxb. ex G.Don of Burma, Bangladesh and India.
+[2, a]

 This genus was described as related to Thespesia but differing in being a woody climber, in lacking foliar (and epicalyx) nectaries, in possessing articulate pedicels, and in having a inflorescence composed of a terminal raceme of more than 10 flowers.
 However a molecular study of Thespesia found Thepparatia to be nested in Hibiscus.